Office of Consumer Health Insurance 2005 Annual Report

 3. Expanding public knowledge of OCHI and available services

-The Internet served as a valuable tool in finding information on specific health care related topics.
+The Internet served as a valuable tool for OCHI in its quest for information regarding specific health care related topics.
 OCHI received calls from consumers regarding specific diseases or conditions and the related financial burden that resulted from the cost of treatment that was not covered by insurance.
-OCHI was able to provide information in some instances that was helpful to callers.
+OCHI was able to provide information regarding available resources in some of those instances.

-OCHI continues to identify government agencies and other associations that provide emergency services to persons in need of assistance for specific health care issues and added these resources to our in-house database in order to provide this information to Illinois residents.
+OCHI continues to identify government agencies and associations that provide emergency services to persons in need of assistance for specific health care conditions.
+As new information is obtained, it is assimilated into the OCHI database as an additional resource to provide to future callers.

-A number of the newspapers around the state continued to give us support in our effort to inform the public of our toll free telephone number.
-OCHI received coverage on a number of television stations regarding the office and its mission.
-In addition, the Division's outreach staff continued to make themselves available for regular talk-radio spots around the state.
+Newspapers around the state continued to provide support in our effort to inform the public of our toll free telephone number.
+Also, OCHI received coverage on television stations regarding the office and its mission.
+In addition, OCHI staff increased their availability for regularly scheduled talk-radio programs around the state.

 Other duties as assigned by the Director

-In previous years, benchmarks were established for the OCHI staff to assure prompt assistance is provided to consumers.
+During the early years, benchmarks were established for the OCHI staff to ensure prompt assistance is provided to consumers.
 These benchmarks established the desired levels of consumer service to be met or exceeded.
 OCHI continues to meet those benchmarks.

 During 2004, the OCHI staff began handling written consumer inquiries.
-These inquiries are received via regular mail, fax, on-line complaint form or through the Division's general e-mail address.
+These inquiries are received via regular mail, fax, or electronically, via on-line complaint or via the Division’s consumer email address (firstname.lastname@example.org).

-The OCHI staff's broad base of health insurance combined with the database of information compiled by the Ombudsman Program allowed their expert handling of approximately 774 written inquiries in 2005.
-The handling of inquiries by OCHI allows the Division’s Consumer Service staff to focus more on consumer complaints.
+The OCHI staff’s broad base of health insurance knowledge, combined with the database of information compiled by the Ombudsman Program, allowed the handling of approximately 1135 written inquiries in 2005.
+The handling of inquiries by OCHI allows the Division’s Consumer Service staff to focus on more complex consumer complaints.

 4. Uninsured Ombudsman Program

-The Uninsured Ombudsman Program (Program) became effective January 1, 2002.
-The program was established within the Office of Consumer Health Insurance (OCHI) to provide uninsured Illinois residents assistance and education on health insurance benefits, explain options and rights under state and federal law, inform consumers about the availability of various medical services, and consumer programs throughout this state which provide care that normally would be covered by insurance.
+In January 2002, the Uninsured Ombudsman Program (Program) was established within the Office of Consumer Health Insurance (OCHI) to provide uninsured Illinois residents assistance and education on health insurance benefits and to explain options and rights under state and federal law.
+The Program also informs consumers about the availability of various medical services and consumer programs throughout this state that provide care that normally would be covered by insurance.

-Below is a breakdown by area of the Ombudsman calls received in calendar year 2004:
+The following page contains a breakdown by area of the Ombudsman calls received in calendar year 2005:

 5. Market Status, Government action and recommendations for improvement to health insurance regulation

 Whenever health care coverage is disrupted, the Division and OCHI receive numerous calls from individuals affected by the withdrawal of these companies.
 The Division explains how these transactions work, the specific processes involved and, for many persons who are losing coverage, what options are available in order to ensure continued health coverage.
 Further, while not required by the HIPAA law prior to August 8, 2005 (see PA 94-0502 on page 24), the Department of Insurance encourages companies to make efforts to assist enrollees in finding alternative coverage.
-Often, the only alternative for individuals losing coverage in these situations is to access the HIPAA alternative coverage available through the state’s Comprehensive Health Insurance Plan (CHIP).
-Unfortunately for persons losing individual coverage, there are few rights under HIPAA.
-For these individuals, their only recourse is to apply for the standard CHIP coverage, which entails the reimposition of preexisting condition limitations, or go without coverage.
-For a more complete description of CHIP, please refer to Section 2C of this report on page 11.
+Often, the only alternative for individuals losing coverage in these situations is to access the HIPAA alternative coverage available through the Illinois Comprehensive Health Insurance Plan (CHIP).

 The state continues to enjoy a healthy market place in terms of the number of companies that continue to offer coverage to individuals and small and large employers.
-Currently, Market Share Reports show 455 companies actively selling accident and health insurance in this State.
-Still, as the number of companies in these markets continues to decrease, the ability for consumers to find standard health insurance coverage may be compromised.
+Currently, Market Share Reports show 442 companies actively selling accident and health insurance in Illinois.
+Still, if the number of companies in these markets continues to decrease, the ability for consumers to find standard health insurance coverage may be compromised.
 This trend is one that the Division will continue to monitor in upcoming years.

-The most disturbing trend in the health insurance marketplace is the continuing rise in the ranks of the uninsured.
-In September, the U.S. Census Bureau released year-end numbers for the uninsured in 2003.
-According to the report, the ranks of the uninsured nationwide rose to 15.6 percent compared with 15.2 percent in 2002.
-The trend was mirrored in Illinois where the number of uninsured residents rose to 14.3 percent of the state’s population, up from 13.9 percent in 2002.
+The most disturbing trend in the health insurance marketplace continues to be the large number of uninsured both nationwide and in Illinois.
+In August, the U.S. Census Bureau released year-end numbers for the uninsured in 2004.
+According to the report, the ranks of the uninsured nationwide essentially remained the same at 15.7 percent compared with 15.6 percent in 2003.
+The trend was mirrored in Illinois where the number of uninsured residents decreased slightly to 14.2 percent of the state’s population, down from 14.3 percent in 2003.
 According to the Census Bureau’s numbers, more than 1.8 million Illinoisans had no health insurance last year.
-This trend is reflected in the 691 calls to the Uninsured Ombudsman in 2004.
-At the time this report is being issued, there are no clear indications that this trend will be altered for 2005 and beyond.
+This trend is reflected in the 935 calls to the Uninsured Ombudsman in 2005.
+At the time this report is being issued, there are no clear indications that this trend will be altered for 2006 and beyond.

-Employees lose their health insurance coverage for many reasons; chief of which are employers who declared bankruptcy, leaving many employees without health insurance coverage.
-A complete list of employer closing notifications by month can be viewed at the Department of Commerce and Economic Opportunity (DCEO) website (http://www.commerce.state.il.us/wia2/warn/warn.html).
+Employees lose their health insurance coverage for a variety of reasons, including layoffs, business closings or employer bankruptcy.
+A complete list of employer closing notifications by month can be viewed at the Department of Commerce and Economic Opportunity (DCEO) website http://www.ildceo.net/dceo/Bureaus/Workforce_Development/WARN/

-The Division continues to actively work to provide information and answer questions on the coverage options for retirees losing coverage.
-The Office continues to stay abreast of the new Medicare changes that may be applicable to the retiree population by working with the Senior Health Insurance Program (SHIP) office.
-They also educate individuals who may be eligible for relief under the new federal Trade Adjustment Assistance Reform Act (TAA).
-The Act offers a tax credit to be used toward the purchase of health insurance coverage for certain workers and retirees whose employer-sponsored health coverage is lost because of increased imports or trade-related relocations.
+OCHI continues to actively work to provide information and answer questions regarding coverage options for retirees losing coverage.
+OCHI continues to stay abreast of the new Medicare changes that may be applicable to the retiree population by working with SHIP.
+OCHI also educates individuals who may be eligible for relief under the federal Trade Adjustment Assistance Reform Act (TAA).
+TAA offers a tax credit to be used toward the purchase of health insurance coverage for certain workers and retirees whose employer-sponsored health coverage is lost because of increased imports or trade-related relocations.

 The Illinois Comprehensive Health Insurance Plan (ICHIP) (215 ILCS 105) has two pools.
 The traditional pool (Section 7) is designed for individuals who are unable to purchase health insurance because of medical conditions.
 This pool is funded partially through state appropriations and partially through premiums.
 The coverage provided includes a six-month pre-existing condition limitation.